Enter your keyword

 He was also asked, at length, to account for his previous act of perceived indiscretion regarding his remarks about the relationship between the judiciary and the magistracy and Thulare conceded that these were unfortunate since they undermined the notion of collegiality between judicial officers.

 The issues around judicial governance hit the JSC front and centre in the fiery interview of Magistrate Daniel Thulare for a seat on the Western Cape High Court bench.
-Following a controversial speech at the AGM of the Judicial Officers Association of South Africa (JOASA), Thulare repeated many of his assertions in his interview.
+Following a controversial speech at the AGM of JOASA, Thulare repeated many of his assertions in his interview.

 He introduced the issue somewhat elliptically by referring to the CJ’s tie.
-To the CJ, he suggested, his tie may mean nothing, but the magistrates would like the CJ to wear the tie of judiciary, and not the tie of the Office of the Chief Justice or OCJ.
+To the CJ, he suggested, his tie may mean nothing, but the magistrates would like the CJ to wear the tie of judiciary, and not the tie of the Office of the Chief Justice (OCJ).

 Why the concern about the OCJ?
 The OCJ is essentially a ‘quasi-government’ department which has been established to take on the administrative functions of the judiciary.
 Judicial independence is not just a matter of judges making decisions without fear, favour or prejudice.
 Judicial independence includes security of tenure, financial security and institutional independence, including control of the day-to-day operations of courts.
 These have been handed to the OCJ, as a separate department to the Department of Justice.
 However, only the matters relating to the High Court, SCA and Constitutional Court have been handed over to the OCJ – while the magistracy remains stuck in the Department of Justice.